Albin05/bebodywise-backend/README.md

 ## bebodywise-backend

-An express app with MongoDB database which is been used as a backend for the bebodywise website.
+An express app with MongoDB database which is been used as a backend server for the bebodywise website.

+We have implemented functionalities sucha as user authorisation and authentication.

+Various Mongoose schemas are created to store the user data in the MongoDB database.

+Many CRUD operations are used to achieve many routes to send and recieve data between the client and the server.

-To provide authentication we used various npm packages like json-webtoken, dotenv etc.
+We have used various npm packages.

+* Bcrypt is use to hash the password before we store it in the database.

+* Json web token is also use to generate a

-We deployed the backend on Heroku.
+We have deployed the app on Heroku.

 ## Live